USSoccerFederation/glass_onion/README.md

 TBD.

 ## Contributing to glass_onion
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
-An overview on how to contribute can be found in the **[contributing guide](CONTRIBUTING.md)**.
+More information can be found in the **[contributing guide](CONTRIBUTING.md)**.

 ## License